kemal-amsterdam/api-xml-example/README.md

 * I have used htmlspecialchars() function with ENT_XML1 flag to guard against ampersand (&) and quote (") characters in the strings to be placed in the xml response.
 Probably a cleaner way is to extend the SimpleXMLElement class and override the addChild() method to use CDATA tag when needed.
-* I wish I was able to add some unit tests examples